EmmanuelGarraud/Memory-Marbles/README.md

 - Add sound effects (when creating, deleting, reactivating ...)
 - Add the digital creature
 - Improve UI interface graphics and ergonomics
+***
+<a name="more-infos"/></a>
+## More infos
+- The AZIMUTH package, which I created in 2017, was used for camera management.
+- 3D objects were created with Cinema4D software and also imported from DAZ Studio.
+- The textures were created and/or formatted with Photoshop.
+***